Battle of Brentford (1016)

 The Battle of Brentford was fought in 1016 between invading forces of the Kingdom of Denmark under Cnut and the defending forces of the Kingdom of England led by Edmund Ironside.
 The battle was fought as part of a campaign by Cnut to conquer England.
 The battle was a victory for the English, who nevertheless lost a large number of men.

-Cnut's invasion continued after the battle and a peace was made after Edmund lost the battle of Assandun later in the year.
+Cnut's invasion continued after the battle and a peace was made after Edmund lost the Battle of Assandun (in Essex) later in the year.
 Under these terms Cnut gained Mercia and payment for his army, while Edmund held Wessex.
 Cnut would gain the whole of England after Edmund's death on 30 November 1016.

 Background

 Situation in England

 After a respite from raids that lasted for about the years 900-980, the Vikings began raiding England again.
-The Danish king Svein attacked England in 994 and returned in 1003 after the St Brice's Day massacre in 1002, when Aethelred, king of England, had many Danes living outside the Danelaw killed.
-The Viking presence in England continued and in 1013 Svein, accompanied by his younger son Cnut, was accepted as king.
-Aethelred was forced to flee to Normandy.
-When Svein died in 1014 he was succeeded by his son Harald as king of Denmark, but his army in England accepted Cnut as king.
-Aethelred was invited by the English to return and Cnut was driven out of his base at Gainsborough after an English attack found him unprepared.
+The Danish king Svein raided England in 994, unsuccessfully attempting to besiege London.
+He returned in 1003 after the St Brice's Day massacre in 1002, when Æthelred, king of England, had many Danes living outside the Danelaw killed.
+The Viking presence in England continued and in 1013 Svein, accompanied by his younger son Cnut, was accepted as king. Æthelred was forced to flee to Normandy.
+When Svein died in 1014 he was succeeded by his son Harald as king of Denmark, but his army in England accepted Cnut as king. Æthelred was invited by the English to return and Cnut was driven out of his base at Gainsborough after an English attack found him unprepared.

-During this time Eadric Streona, the ealdorman of Mercia, is recorded in the Anglo-Saxon Chronicle as having hindered the efforts of the English to resist the Viking invaders.
-In 1015 Eadric killed Sigeferth and Morcar, the chief thanes of the Five Boroughs of the Danelaw, for unknown reasons, but it would seem that this prompted Edmund Ironside, Aethelred's eldest surviving son, to act to counter Eadric's growing influence.
+During this time Eadric Streona, the ealdorman of Mercia, is recorded in the Anglo-Saxon Chronicle as having hindered the efforts of the English to resist the Danish invaders.
+In 1015 Eadric killed Sigeferth and Morcar, the chief thanes of the Five Boroughs, for unknown reasons, but it would seem that this prompted Edmund Ironside, Æthelred's eldest surviving son, to act to counter Eadric's growing influence.
 In 1015 Edmund married Sigeferth's widow against the king's wishes, and took possession of the estates of Sigeferth and Morcar in the east midlands.